 3. Prep the rotisserie: Prepare the rotisserie for cooking on indirect medium heat (see details here).
 For my Weber kettle, I light a chimney 3/4 full of charcoal and wait for it to be covered with ash.
 Then, instead of pouring it in my usual two piles on the side of the grill, I pour it in a U shape at one end of the grill (see picture below).
 I put the drip pan in the middle of the U of charcoal.
 Finally, put the wood chunk on top of the charcoal, and give it five minutes to start smoking.

 4. Cook the turkey: Put the spit on the grill, with the leg side of the bird inside the "U" of coals.
-Cook the turkey with the lid closed for 2 to 2 1/2 hours.
-After an hour, add 24 fresh charcoal briquettes to the grill, nestling them into the burning charcoal.
+Cook the turkey with the lid closed; it will take 2 to 3 hours (usually about 2 1/2 hours for a 12 pound turkey).
+Every hour, add 24 fresh charcoal briquettes to the grill, nestling them into the burning charcoal.
 Start checking the temperature in the breast with an instant read thermometer at 2 hours.
 The turkey is done when the breast meat registers 155*F to 160*F in its thickest part.
 Remove the turkey from the grill, remove the spit from the turkey, and cut the trussing twine loose.
 Let the turkey rest for 15 to 30 minutes before carving.

 5. Carve the turkey: If you have a favorite way of carving a turkey, go ahead and use it.
 My preferred method: Cut the legs free from the body of the bird, and cut the drumsticks away from the thighs.
 I leave the drumsticks whole (my favorite part!) and slice the meat from the thighs in 1/2" slices for dark meat lovers.
 Next, I cut the entire breast half from one side of the bird by working my knife down the keel bone from the top down to the wing, following the inside of the ribcage.
 Once the breast half is free of the bird, it is easy to slice into 1/2" thick slices on my carving board.
 I repeat with the other breast half.
 Finally, I cut each wing away from the carcass, and separate the drumette from the wing, and the wing from the wingtip.
 I arrange all these pieces on a platter and serve.